cometa-rocks/cometa_documentation/README.md

 > - Create scalable test plans with reusable features
 > - Use BDD-style tests with Behave and Selenium
 > - View results with logs, screenshots, and videos
 > - Access results via a REST API or a beautiful Angular UI
+> - Combine Browser, API, mobile and native desktop testing in a single feature
+> - Use AI to generate tests in natural language

 ## Quick Start